 The California Division of Boating and Waterways offers a free guide called ABCs of California Boating that covers a variety of topics intended to help all boaters be safe and follow established laws and regulations.

 The requirement to have a California Boater Card is being phased in through 2025.
 Obtaining the card requires taking an approved boating safety course and passing an exam.

 Boat Maintenance And Service

-Regular service and maintenance ensures you craft will not leak fuel or other harmful pollutants into the lake.
+Regular service and maintenance ensure your craft will not leak fuel or other harmful pollutants into the lake.
 It also ensures that your vessel will always be in top condition.
 Few things are more frustrating for boaters than being sidelined by mechanical failures.